ROOSEVELT COUNTY RURAL TELEPHONE

 b) An additional member shall be appointed from each district whose director’s term is subject to election.

-D. Order of Business The order of business at the meeting of the Committee shall be essentially as follows:
+4. Order of Business.
+The order of business at the meeting of the Committee shall be essentially as follows:

-F. Nomination by Petition Any fifteen (15) or more members of the Cooperative, acting together, may make additional nominations in writing, by affixing their signatures on thenominations, listing their nominee(s).
+6. Nomination by Petition.
+Any fifteen (15) or more members of the Cooperative, acting together, may make additional nominations in writing, by affixing their signatures on the nominations, listing their nominee(s).
 Any nomination(s) by petition must be delivered to the Secretary of the Nomination Committee at the principal office of the Cooperative not less than twenty (20) days prior to the meeting of the members at which such directors are to be elected.
 The Secretary shall post such nominations at the same place where the list of nominations made by the committee is posted.

-G. Notice by Mailing At least ten (10) days before the date of the next meeting of the member’s at which the directors are to be elected, the Secretary of the Cooperative shall mail the members of the Cooperative a statement of the names of all nominee(s) showing clearly those nominated by the Committee and those nominated by petition, if any.
+7. Notice by Mailing.
+At least ten (10) days before the date of the next meeting of the members at which the directors are to be elected, the Secretary of the Cooperative shall mail the members of the Cooperative a statement of the names of all nominee(s) showing clearly those nominated by the Committee and those nominated by petition, if any.

-I. Quorum Five (5) of the Committee members shall be required for the transaction of business and the affirmative votes of a majority of the committee members present and voting shall be required for any action to be taken, including approval of a nomination made by a member of the Committee.
-If less than a quorum is present at a meeting, a majority of the Committee members present may adjourn the meeting, but the absent Committee members shall be timely notified of the date, time, and place of the continuance of the adjourned meeting.
+8. Quorum.
+A quorum of the Committee members shall be required for the transaction of business and the affirmative votes of a majority of the nominated committee members present in person or virtually and voting shall be required for any action to be taken, including approval of a nomination made by a member of the Committee.
+If less than a quorum is present at a meeting, a majority of the Committee members present in person or virtually may adjourn the meeting, but the absent Committee members shall be timely notified of the date, time, and place of the continuance of the adjourned meeting.

-J. Closed Meeting The meeting of the Nominations Committee shall be closed.
+9. Closed Meeting.
+The meeting of the Nominations Committee shall be closed.
 Only the nominated members of the Committee, staff of the Cooperative, and the Cooperative’s attorney, may be present at the meeting of the Nominations Committee.
-No Directors or other member may attend the meeting.
+No Directors, or other member may attend the meeting.

 Section 4.07.
 Voting for Directors: Validity of Board Action